apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 #### Giving choices to the user

-We can also leave the choice up to the user by adding a `boolean` field:
+We can also leave the choice up to the user by adding a `boolean` field to the schema for `page-link-widgets` in its `index.js`:

 ```javascript
 module.exports = {